pachyderm/pachyderm/doc/FAQ.md

 batched jobs can also be manually run on any data.

 ##### How do I perform streaming analytics in Pachyderm?
-Streaming and batched jobs can be done exactly the same way in Pachyderm.
+Streaming and batched jobs are done exactly the same way in Pachyderm.
 Creating a commit is an incredibly cheap operation so you can even make one commit per second if you want!
 By just changing the frequency of commits, you can seamlessly transition from a large nightly batch job down to a streaming operation processing tiny micro-batches of data.

 ##### How is my computation parallelized?